-Everyone should aim for at least 5 portions of fruit and vegetables a day.
-You could take chopped raw vegetables as crudités such as carrot sticks, celery, cherry tomatoes, sliced cucumber, sliced peppers or olives and have with dips such as hummus, salsa or guacamole.
+Everyone should aim for 5 - 9 portions of fruit and vegetables a day.
+You could take chopped raw vegetables as crudités such as carrot sticks, celery, cherry tomatoes and have with dips such as humus or guacamole.
+Box up a salad or pop in some cherry tomatoes, sliced peppers or olives for variety.